Exploring The Impact Of Masking Emotions On Men’s Mental Health

 Medically reviewed by Dr. April Brewer, DBH, LPC

-Updated December 8, 2023by BetterHelp Editorial Team
+Updated June 2, 2024by BetterHelp Editorial Team

 Instilled in many boys from an early age is the idea of traditional masculinity, the socially acceptable ways to act, think, and behave.
 One of the most prominent tenets of this ideology is the idea that “men should not have emotional problems.”
 Very early on, many boys learn to mask — that is, to camouflage their natural behaviors to conform to societal expectations.
-This article will explore why men tend to mask their emotions, how it can be detrimental to their mental health, and how men can challenge traditional standards by seeking support.
+This article will explore why some men tend to mask their emotions, how it can be detrimental to their mental health, and how men can challenge traditional standards by seeking support.

 Getty/PeopleImages